mgreenhough/PTT/Docs/FirmwareSpec.md

           2. Define each channel and pin_type as per **2.
 Data Structure** and store.
           3. If any combination of DATA and RS232 pins other than 2 DATA **OR** 2 RS232 pins are stored, SP.red(Data pins unclear, retry pin LEARN or contact support).
 GUI returns to “LEARN” step 3 after 5 seconds.
           4. If 2 DATA **OR** 2 RS232 pins are stored, the device will determine which of the data pins is TX & RX by determining which pin transmits first when user activates PTT.
 The commands are separated by less than 200us so it has to be accurate!
             - Hardware conflict will arise with now with this core requiring priority access to both MUX1 and MUX2.
             - If pins are RS232, keep DG403() set to MAX.
             - Else if pins are DATA, set DG403() to TXS.
-             - Establish UART RX1 and RX2 at highest reliable baud rate (115,200?).
+            - Assign interrupts to RX1 and RX2 of MCU.
             - Prompt user to “Press & Hold Transmit Button”.
-             - Determine which UART transmitted first and store temporarily as pin_name(TX).
+            - Determine which UART transmitted first (RX1/RX2) and store temporarily, the input channel, as pin_name(TX).
             - Prompt user to “Release Transmit Button”.
             - Confirm which UART transmitted first referencing the temporarily stored pin.
             - If not confirmed SP.red(TX Unclear) and repeat 3 times.
 If still not successful SP.red(TX unclear, contact support).
             - Else if confirmed SP.green(TX Confirmed) and store the TX pin as pin_name(TX) and the other pin as pin_name(RX) under the current profile.
             - Store DG403 current input state as DG403(state) under the current profile.
-           5. Hardware conflict has now ended and voltage analyser core can resume use of MUX1 (eg. set access required flag to 0).
-           6. The device now needs to record and store to non volatile memory under the current profile, the “TXstart” and “TXstop” commands for spoofing.
+          5. The device now needs to record and store to non volatile memory under the current profile, the “TXstart” and “TXstop” commands for spoofing.
+            - Select pin_name(TX) on MUX1
             - Prompt the user to “Press & Hold Transmit Button”.
+            - Establish UART1 at 115 200 baud.
-             - If UART received, record the incoming UART _command and stop when >16 unchanged bits are received.
+            - If UART received on U1RX, record the incoming UART _command and stop when >16 unchanged bits are received.
 SP.green(TXstart Received).
             - Clip the command to 4 high bits after the last low bit to ensure complete stop bits at oversampled baud.
             - Store as TXstart _command in non volatile memory under the current profile.
 SP.green(TXstart command recorded!)
             - If UART not received, Prompt user to “Release Transmit Button” and repeat step 5 times.
 If still not received, SP.red(Unable to read TX _command) and prompt user to retry or contact support.
 GUI returns to “LEARN” step 3 after 5 seconds.
             - Prompt user to “Release Transmit Button”.
             - If UART received, record the incoming UART _command and stop when >16 unchanged bits are received.
 SP.green(TXstop Received).
             - Clip the command to 4 high bits after the last low bit to ensure complete stop bits at oversampled baud.
             - Store as TXstop _command in non volatile memory under the current profile.
 SP.green(TXstop command recorded!)
             - If UART not received, go back to start and repeat step 5 times.
 If still not received, SP.red(Unable to read TX _command) and prompt user to retry or contact support.
 GUI returns to “LEARN” step 3 after 5 seconds.
+            - Hardware conflict has now ended and voltage analyser core can resume use of MUX1 (eg. set access required flag to 0).

 -------------